 An engineer with a passion for drawing manga, typography, and graphical user interface

-I’ve always loved to draw, especially cartoon characters, buildings, and company logos.
+I’ve always loved drawing — especially cartoon characters, buildings, and company logos.
 As a result, my textbooks were filled with sketches of Dragon Ball characters and IT company logos.
-I was particularly drawn to the logos of companies like Intel, AMD, and Silicon Graphics, captivated by their geometric designs and the beauty of their typefaces.
+I was particularly drawn to the logos of companies like Intel, AMD, and Silicon Graphics, captivated by their geometric forms and the beauty of their typefaces.

-After a brief experience with Dr. Halo and Deluxe Paint with a 286 computer at a local computer shop, I was excited about the fact that I could draw with a computer.
-I was shocked at the 3D space that a computer constructs when I first encountered Doom by id software on a 386 computer at my cousin’s house.
+After a brief experience with Dr. Halo and Deluxe Paint on a 286 computer at a local computer shop, I became fascinated by the idea that I could draw using a computer.
+I was later shocked by the sense of 3D space a computer could create when I first encountered Doom by id Software on a 386 computer at my cousin’s house.
 That moment sparked my desire to study computer graphics.

-My passion for design persisted even after majoring in engineering.
-While developing various web services at a dot-com startup, I found myself increasingly drawn to web design, dedicating extra attention and effort to its visual aspects.
+My passion for design persisted even after I chose to major in engineering.
+While developing various web services at a dot-com startup, I found myself increasingly drawn to web design, paying extra attention to visual details and layout.

-As a software engineer at Samsung Electronics, I worked with mobile phone screens that had a tiny resolution of 176 × 220 pixels at the time.
-Despite these limitations, I enjoyed working on graphical user interfaces (GUIs) that featured beautiful graphic elements and typefaces.
-I actively took on any GUI-related tasks, including designing internal development tools and creating a simulator for a new mobile phone model.
+Later, as a software engineer at Samsung Electronics, I worked on mobile phone screens with a tiny resolution of just 176 × 220 pixels.
+Despite these constraints, I genuinely enjoyed designing graphical user interfaces that featured carefully crafted visual elements and typography.
+I actively took on GUI-related tasks, including designing internal development tools and creating simulators for new mobile phone models.

-While I enjoyed software programming for products, I realized that my true passion lay in visual design—the aspects directly seen and used by people—rather than the hidden logic running behind the scenes.
+While I enjoyed programming products, I gradually realized that my true passion lay in visual design — the parts of a product that people directly see, touch, and experience — rather than the logic running behind the scenes.

 Design school, Graphic design, and Mobile Apps

-Driven by my passion for visual design, I made the bold decision to go back to school to study design.
-When I left my job, I thought I would never code again.
-However, I soon realized that technology could be a powerful tool to bring my design ideas and vision to life.
-I saw how emerging technologies were beginning to empower art and design across various fields.
+Driven by this passion, I made the bold decision to return to school to study design.
+When I left my engineering job, I believed I would never code again.
+However, I soon realized that technology could be a powerful medium for bringing design ideas to life.
+Emerging technologies were beginning to empower art and design in new ways, and I wanted to be part of that movement.

 To share my ideas with people around the world, I started learning Objective-C. My journey began with a simple clock app, HUE Clock, and expanded to designing and developing a variety of apps, including the experimental Twitter client Twit Knoll and Type Clock.

-During my master’s study at Parsons, I proposed, designed, and developed a brochure/lookbook app for the Parsons School of Design.
-With the support of the dean of Parsons, it became the official app of the Parsons School of Design.
+During my master’s studies at Parsons, I proposed, designed, and developed a brochure and lookbook app for the Parsons School of Design.
+With the support of the dean, the project became the official Parsons app.

 Writing iPhone programming book to share my ‘Developer Experience’